-Whether you’re a journalist stepping into a nascent idea or a producer mid-season on an established podcast, Pod-Pod might be the move.
-It’s a space that promises regular group hangs with low key structure, access to equipment, production, and finishing resources, along with mentorship and guidance from some of your favorite minds in the world of audio.
+We’re looking for ten active podcasters to join us in person at UnionDocs from April through June.
+About half the group will live here in our artists’ residency, while locals can commute in from home.
+Whether you’re living under our roof, or joining from elsewhere in NYC, you’ll enter a space that promises regular group hangs with low key structure, access to equipment, production and finishing resources, along with mentorship and guidance from some of your favorite minds and talents in the world of audio.

-It could be simple: create a purposeful environment where people can make some meals together, feed off each other’s shared commitment and focus, take a break on the porch to get unstuck, open their creative process and link up as a group regularly.
+It’s a simple premise, really: create a purposeful environment where people can feed off each other’s focus, take a break on the terrace to get unstuck, open their creative process, and link up as a group regularly for a shared commitment.

 Where to Pod?